 |

-Anode and On-board Maintenance Costs, Discounted Over Vessel Lifetime
+Paint, Anode and On-board Maintenance Costs, Discounted Over Vessel Lifetime

 Table 9 (below) summarises the total costs of coatings, sacrificial anodes